Richard Steele (referee): Controversial fights

 Steele was sometimes involved in controversial decisions.
 In the fight between Tyson and Ruddock he officiated, Steele elected to stop the fight in the seventh round as Ruddock appeared to be hurt by several stiff shots by Tyson.
 This, however, was in contrast to how the fight had gone up until that point with both fighters going back and forth and Tyson being hurt by several of Ruddock's shots.
 Steele's decision caused a near riot in the crowd, who were all infuriated by the call, and he had to be escorted from the ring for his own protection.

 However, what is regarded as Steele's biggest controversy in his long career is the first fight between Julio Cesar Chavez and Meldrick Taylor.
 Taylor had been winning the fight entering the twelfth and final round and was ahead by enough of a margin on all three judges' scorecards that it would have been impossible for Chavez to win except by knockout.
 Despite his large lead Taylor had been taking a great deal of punishment from Chavez the entire fight, however, and the undefeated Mexican champion knocked Taylor down with seventeen seconds left in the fight.
 After Taylor got to his feet after a count of five while holding the ropes, Steele asked him twice if he was okay to continue.
 After Taylor failed to respond or let go of the ropes, instead looking at his corner, Steele stopped the fight with two seconds remaining and Chavez was declared the victor by technical knockout.
 Although many fans criticized his decision, considering how little time was remaining in the fight, Steele defended the decision by saying that he was only protecting Taylor from further injury and that "there's no fight worth a man's life".
 After the fight, Taylor was examined by ringside doctor Flip Homansky and found to have suffered a facial fracture and kidney damage so severe he was urinating pure blood.
 The decision was upheld after an appeal by Taylor's handlers.

 Outside of boxing

-Outside the boxing ring, Steele has made a name for himself as a community conscious person, opening a gym, the Richard Steele Boxing Club in Las Vegas, and helping out with Salvation Army charities.
+Outside the boxing ring, Steele runs his own boxing gym, the Richard Steele Boxing Club in Las Vegas, where he has taught young adults, and he also helps out with Salvation Army charities.
 In 1999, he was given an award by South African president Nelson Mandela for refusing to referee fights in South Africa while the Apartheid laws were still in use there.
 Steele also worked as a Pit Supervisor at the Golden Nugget in Las Vegas in the late 80s-90s.